calsev/bannerlord_smith_forever/README.md

 * TaleWorlds has structured most game code using abstract classes and default implementations
 * One example of this paradigm is the `SmithingModel` and `DefaultSmithingModel`, respectively
 * Standard inheritance + override development flow allows changing game behavior
+* Class-level override is the finest-grained mod multiplexing the game supports, so any two mods that change the same class must have a module dependency + class inheritance relationship or will conflict.

 Loading code:

 * To hook a module into the game a SubModule class is specified in `SubModule.xml`
-* The SubModule class is responsible for loading all other classes
+* The SubModule class is responsible for loading all other modded classes
 * See `MBSubModuleBase` for all of the hooks available for loading classes
 * See `SandBoxManager` for an example of concrete code for loading classes